wiggle-bin/wiggle-bin/Build-Electronics.md

 ### Debugging

-Sometging does not work!
+Something does not work!
 Mmmhh.. try the following.

 Go to http://xxx.xxx.x.xx/things/WiggleBinSensor/properties in the browser.
 Check if the values appear correctly.
 You might have to refresh a couple of times because of a sleepy Wemos.